Read-The-Question/rtq-review/src/pages/md/papers/alleyns-school--11-plus--maths--9999--sample-paper-1.md

-In the main question, you can see TODOWORKING and TODOAnswers, remove extra working extra answer

-replace TODOWORKING with %empty%, DO NOT REMOVE IT COMPLETELY, you need to keep one working and one answer even if its empty

-Answers are not written the right way, refer answer in the same file 4624AA36-41A6-4B3C-B4F2-11671F5E0925

-am giving a pseudo code for first answer, you need to fix all the same way. we do not write lhs = rhs for numbers, we instead use equations starting with =, repeat the question and then solve

-for eg, write this in begin alinged

-&= 454 + 297 \\

-&= 751

-Do the same for all

-ignore my previous comments

-you need to do part a b and c using detailed addition, subtraction and multiplication, refer those papers for how to write
+a b and c: you need to do using detailed addition, subtraction and multiplication, refer those papers for how to write, detailed addition i meant using array expansion

-for part you need to show factors and cancel, please refer previus questions in the same paper for how to write factors and cancel, refer coding guidelines too.
 </div>

 <div class='review'>